YcleptJohn/placement-report/report.md

-The decision making comes from the early push backs on Steve's desperation for D3, which is something demonstrable from feedback he gave me on his departure:
+The decision making comes from the early push backs on Steve's desperation for D3, which is something demonstrable from feedback he gave me upon his departure:

 > *"Noticing the complexity of the work was growing, John approached me
 > to explore and challenge the value, given the growing cost.
 Just one